jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 - Electrical Engineering
 - Programming

-=== Strategy Team
+=== Strategy Dept
-The Strategy team investigates the limits that prevent the team from reaching its goals and - in dialog with the other sub-teams - formulates strategies to overcome these limits and meet team goals.
+The Strategy Dept. investigates the limits that prevent the team from reaching its goals and - in dialog with the other departments - formulates strategies to overcome these limits and meet team goals.

-The Strategy team shall:
+The Strategy Dept. shall:
 - Develop an overall team strategy for achieving the goals outlined in @goals.
-	- The Strategy team may not impose this strategy on other sub-team but must propose and seek approval from all members.
+	- The Strategy Dept. may not impose this strategy on other department but must propose and seek approval from all members.
 - Develop the competition strategy for the FRC season to include:
 	- which events to attend
 	- what types of scoring to prioritize
 	- what types of data to collect about other teams
 - Set the schedule for the FRC robot project.
-- Mediate scheduling conflicts for other sub-teams where no existing standard resolves the conflict.
+- Mediate scheduling conflicts for other departments where no existing standard resolves the conflict.

-=== Intelligence Team
+=== Intelligence Department
-The intelligence team collects and organizes facts about actors outside of Grayson Robotics for the other sub-teams.
+The intelligence Dept. collects and organizes facts about actors outside of Grayson Robotics for the other departments.

-The Intelligence Team shall:
+The Intelligence Dept. shall:
 - Gather quantitative data about the performance of other FRC teams' robots at competition.
 - Gather qualitative data about the operations, strengths, and weaknesses of other FRC teams' robots.
 - Gather information about the infrastructure, materiel resources, and engineering and manufacturing capabilities of other FRC teams.

-=== Operations Team
+=== Operations Department
-Operations is the general service provider that ensures that all other sub-teams have what they need to fulfill their roles.
+Operations is the general service provider that ensures that all other departments have what they need to fulfill their roles.
 Operations is responsible for maintaining all tools, equipment and, furniture and managing inventory of all consumables.

-The Operations team shall:
+The Operations Dept. shall:
 - carryout or oversee all facility, equipment, and tool maintenance
 - control inventory of all tools, parts, and other consumables
 - carryout or oversee the operation, maintenance, and transport of FRC robots